gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 export default EventList
 ```

-For now, this component will just return whatever data you send it on the `events` prop.
+For now, this component will display a stringified object from the JSON data you send it on the `events` prop.

 ### Add the layout and events list components to the events page